sarahbashir/realityTV_project/update.md

 3. What are the elements from outside of the course, if any, that you plan to incorporate into your project?

-Learning how to use Apashe Spark to process the data and learning Tableau for visualizing the data.
+Learning how to use Apache Spark to process the data and learning Tableau for visualizing the data.